 What are Your Options?

 The same budget can probably get you a brand new but smaller car, or an older but bigger one, so buying new or pre-owned really depends on your preferences and priorities.
-Purchasing a new car is more straightforward as you are shopping for current models and you do not need to consider factors such as how old the car is, what is its mileage, is it agent-maintained, what is the condition, is it accident-free etc.
+Purchasing a new car is more straightforward as you are shopping for current models and you do not need to consider factors such as the age of the car, its mileage and whether it is accident-free etc.

 To buy new or pre-owned, Continental or Japanese/Korean brand are just some of the options you need to think about.
 (Image: carbuyer.com)